acediatic/750-Assignment-1/stronger/README.md

 | Stateful Widgets | React Components with useState hooks |
 | Providers | ContextProvider |

-Select a cross-platform development framework of your choice, and prepare a demo which explains the toolchain involved - including how to test your app on real mobile devices.
-Also include in your demo some examples and explanation of the differences between web development using React, and mobile development using your chosen framework.

 **UI Components**

 Flutter doesn’t use native UI components.
 When the Flutter code is compiled on iOS for example, it is not compiled into the underlying iOS button type.
 Instead, this is all handled by Flutter's graphic engine, in a similar manner to Java's JVM.

 # The _Stronger_ App